Dick Stanton took his new bride up for a hot air balloon ride in the summer of 2016. For the 96-year old, it was a thrill.

 Imagine how thrilling it was for the couple of two-years, to soar the skies at a little faster pace.

 Elderly couple go for flight

 “Like Snoopy (and the Red Baron)!” said Fran.
 “I thought this would be cool.”

 The couple, a combined 183 years old, took turns flying in a 1941 Boeing Stearman biplane Wednesday morning.
 Decades ago, when the two were teenagers, the same planes were used to train American WWII pilots.
-Dick served over three years in the Air Force during WWII but never made it into a bi-plane.

 The trip high above Tampa Bay was organized by their retirement community, John Knox Village, which encourages residents to get out and try adventurous things.